 Workflow optimizes the collection of planning data by restricting report write access to certain time frames.
 End users can enter and modify planning data within workflow activities, but not outside of them.
 Key users thus control modification and ensure data integrity.

 You can integrate workflow into any custom application with the necessary criteria, namely three dimensions to fulfill these respective roles: the

 Workflow collects data sets, which appear as workflow tasks in the Workflow Administration report.
 Each workflow task is defined by its business process, version, and time frame (a single year, in most cases).
 Examples could be:

 - Inventory Forecast 3+9 2017-2018

 Note: workflow tasks must be created in advance when workflow is used to collect data sets for specific versions or years.

-France, etc. You can use any dimension you like, and there are no restrictions to names or hiearchy.
-Workflow activites mark the progression of workflow through various stages (e.g. data entry, review, revise, etc.).
+France, for example.
+You can use any dimension you like, and there are no restrictions to names.
+The aggregation weight in the workflow step dimension, however, must be 1.
+Parts of the workflow will not work with other weights (such as 0 or -1).
+Workflow activities mark the progression through various workflow stages (data entry, review, revise, etc.).